-- The original hedgerows, including Foxcovert Walk/Road, the 'lost' Fenbridge Road in Cuckoos Hollow and adjacent to Tanglewood. - The trees within the shelter belt areas encircling the north boundary of the Township. - Thoughtful and valuable plantings in the Township area, the main feature being the attractive avenues of trees along the main roads, within cul-de-sacs and along cycleways. - Fox Covert Wood planted by Milton Estate in the 19th century to provide a fox hunting landscape. - Areas of new tree and hedgerow planting (with the support of Peterborough Environment City Trust) especially within Werrington Meadows, Fulbridge Road, Newt Pond Field and Davids Lane.
+- The original hedgerows of tracks and enclosure the open field system, including Foxcovert Walk/Road, Fenbridge Road including the stretch 'lost' in Cuckoos Hollow, the former track heading south from Chapel Lane to the rear of Welbourne School and adjacent to Tanglewood. - The trees within the shelter belt areas encircling the north boundary of the Township. - Thoughtful and valuable plantings in the Township area, the main feature being the attractive avenues of trees along the main roads, within cul-de-sacs and along cycleways. - Fox Covert Wood planted by Milton Estate in the 19th century to provide a fox hunting landscape. - Areas of new tree and hedgerow planting (with the support of Peterborough Environment City Trust) especially within Werrington Meadows, Fulbridge Road, Newt Pond Field and Davids Lane. - 5.4.7 Tree avenues are an important feature of the Township: along the main access roads forming distinctive gateway approaches to the residential area and Werrington Centre, along residential roads, along the cycleways and within woodland areas.
+They are however suspectable to damage through vandalism, road traffic accidents or disease.
+The remains of stumps or missing trees affect the visual enjoyment of these features.

-5.4.7 The Werrington Neighbourhood Plan Community Questionnaire records that: